stewones/mcpland/README.md

 # Available MCPs

-McpLand comes with built-in MCPs that you can use out of the box.
+MCPLand comes with built-in MCPs that you can use out of the box.
 These are automatically available during project initialization.

 ## Angular MCP